 After some time, Larry decides he wants to leave the company; in addition, he would like to sell his 1,000 shares to his friend Tony, who agrees to purchase them.

 These types of situational agreements illustrate why it is typical for family-run businesses to form a Close Corporation.
-A General Corporation does not include a Right of First Refusal clause.
+A Close Corporation benefits from the right of refusal, while the General Corporation do not.

 The Close Corporation, like the General Corporation, can elect to file for Subchapter S tax status by filing IRS Form 2553 in a timely manner (and if it has met all the other qualifications).

-The individual shareholders must be United States residents.
-This filing allows the Close Corporation to enjoy pass-through taxation, similar to that of an LLC.
+The individual shareholders in a Close Corporation must be United States residents.
+Because of this filing, another advantage of a Close Corporation is that it can enjoy pass-through taxation, similar to that of an LLC.

 When it comes to Delaware Franchise Taxes, General and Close Corporations are taxed in the same manner.
 Minimum stock General and Close Corporations pay $225 for the Franchise Tax and Report, while maximum stock General or Close Corporations pay a minimum of $450 for the Franchise Tax and Report, but this amount can increase based on the issued shares as well as the company’s gross assets.

 If you have additional questions on forming a Close Corporation, General Corporation, LLC or any other type of Delaware business entity, please call Harvard Business Services, Inc. at 1-800-345-2677 or email firstname.lastname@example.org.